 Where to Stay in Lake Como

-Tere are countless places to stay in Lake Como so you will spoilt for choice when it comes to finding a suitable accommodation option.
+There are countless places to stay in Lake Como so you will spoilt for choice when it comes to finding a suitable accommodation option.
 Whether you’re on the hunt for a luxury hotel or a comfortably furnished holiday home, there is something for everything.
 If you’re wondering where to stay on Lake Como, have a look at these suggestions:

 B&B Villa Rosalinda – If you’re looking for a quaint bed and breakfast, then this place in the quiet town of Dongo is an excellent option.
 They have a range of rooms available, a wonderful breakfast each morning and plenty of great amenities to make sure your stay is fantastic.
-Click here to see their availability

 Miralago B&B and Apartments – If you’re after a self-catering place to stay on Lake Como, then this is an excellent option for you.
 Located just outside of Bellagio, they have fully-furnished one and two-bedroom apartments available along with individual ensuite rooms, should that suit your fancy.
 Breakfast is also available on request.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Lake Como hotels!